Paco8/ttml2ssa/README.md

 # ttml2ssa
-Convert TTML/XML/DFXP/VTT/SRT subtitles used by Netflix, HBO, Disney+, Prime Video and others to SRT or SSA/ASS format.
+Convert TTML/XML/DFXP/VTT/SRT subtitles used by Netflix, HBO, Disney+, Prime Video and others to SRT, SSA/ASS or VTT format.

 Note: `ttml2ssa` is *not* a full-featured TTML-to-SRT converter and only works on a small subset of TTML documents.
 Namely, documents that follow the formats seen on the aforementioned streaming services.